Gordon Richards (jockey): Personal life

 Richards married Margery Gladys (d.
-1982), daughter of railway carriage fitter Thomas David Winckle on 1 March 1928.
+1982), daughter of Swindon railway carriage fitter Thomas David Winckle on 1 March 1928.
 They had three sons and a daughter.
 The daughter and one of the sons were twins, but the son only lived a few hours.

 He published his autobiography, My Story, in 1955.

 Death and legacy

 Richards died of a heart attack at his home, Dove House, Kintbury, Berkshire, on 10 November 1986.
 His funeral service was held at St Mary's, Kintbury, and he was buried at St Mary's Church, Marlborough, Wiltshire.

-In his home county of Shropshire his feats were celebrated in Donnington with a pub, The Champion Jockey, named in his honour, and the 'Pinza Suite' in Oakengates Theatre (originally Oakengates Town Hall which he officially opened in 1968), named after his winning horse.
+In his home county of Shropshire his feats were celebrated in Donnington with a pub, The Champion Jockey, named in his honour, and the 'Pinza Suite' in Telford Theatre (originally Oakengates Town Hall which he officially opened in 1968), named after his winning horse.
 The public house, demolished 2009, has not survived.
 On the site of his birthplace in Ivy Row, Donnington, have been built the apartment blocks Gordon House and Richards House in Cordingley Way, which were officially opened by Richards in 1975.

-Within racing, the Gordon Richards Stakes, a Group 3 race at Sandown Park has been named in his honour.
+Within racing, the Gordon Richards Stakes, a Group 3 race at Sandown Park, has been named in his honour.

 In 1999, the Racing Post listed him at number 17 in their list of 100 Makers of 20th century horse racing and number 1 in their list of the Top 50 jockeys of the 20th century.

-In 2002 Richards' record number of victories in a season was exceeded, by jump jockey Tony McCoy, although McCoy had been able to fly between tracks and was able to compete in more races in the season than was possible in Richards' time.
-His total of 4,870 winners is still a British record.
-He also holds the record for the most consecutive winners ridden - 12 (half at a night meeting) - and the record for most years as British flat racing Champion Jockey - 26.
+In 2002, Richards' record number of victories in a season was exceeded, by jump jockey Tony McCoy, although McCoy had been able to fly between tracks and was able to compete in more races in the season than was possible in Richards' time.
+Richards' total of 4,870 winners is still a British Flat record.
+He also holds the record for the most consecutive winners ridden – 12 (half at a night meeting) – and the record for most years as champion jockey – 26.